Summary of Oxytocin / Carbetocin Therapy Research for PWS to date (updated October 2018)

 Meanwhile, a similar phase 2 study trialling intranasal OT in 50 children and adolescents (5-17) is being conducted by Dr Eric Hollander and his team at The Albert Einstein College of Medicine in New York and is currently recruiting.
 They will be assessing affects of oxytocin on appetite, repetitive behaviours, quality of life, weight and body composition and measuring salivary oxytocin and hormone levels.
 A third, similar phase 2 trial by Dykens et al (sponsored by Ferring Pharmaceuticals) evaluated intranasal OT in a large group of children and adolescents (10-18) and was declared a success with clinically meaningful improvement in hyperphagia and associated compulsive behavioral symptoms compared to placebo.
 This trial is very interesting because a slightly different form of OT was used (FE992097) to specifically target only the OT receptor which may reduce impact on other systems, i.e. AVP signalling.
 (In comparison, the initial studies by Drs.Tauber, 2011, and Einfeld, 2014, used Syntocinon, a synthetic substance identical to natural oxytocin.)
-The rights to the Ferring Pharmaceuticals oxytocin-like drug, Carbetocin, have been purchased by Levo Therapeutics and a large scale phase 3 trial for LV-101 (carbetocin) is due to start in October 2018 with an estimated completion date of December 2020.
+The rights to the Ferring Pharmaceuticals oxytocin-like drug, Carbetocin, have been purchased by Levo Therapeutics and a large scale phase 3 trial for LV-101 (carbetocin) is due to start in October 2018 with an estimated completion date of December 2020 (CARE-PWS).
 Levo Therapeutics is a company formed by the parent of child with PWS and is dedicated to advancing treatments for PWS and similar disorders.
 There is much excitement about Carbetocin because it was specifically designed to limit any potential unwanted side effects, it was well tolerated and it is the closest oxytocin-like therapeutic option to being approved for use in PWS.

 Dr. Tauber and her team in France are also conducting a phase 2 trial by expanding their initial OT trial in adults for a longer duration trial with multiple doses and using advanced brain imaging analysis.
 They aim to find the optimal schedule and dose for adults with PWS.